 By 2035, he expects the energy bill and car savings for Australian homes (if electrified) to be over $300 billion.

 Cutting emissions doesn’t mean shorter showers or doing the groceries on our pushbikes – if everything is electric, our water heaters and cars no longer burn fossil fuels when we use them.
 And while electricity we get from the

 grid will take some time to go fully renewable, we can still put solar and batteries in our homes.
 When we do, we’ll be able to use as much as we like, guilt (and emissions) free.

-Our Big Switch giveaway is now over, but we’ve teed up a deal with Black Inc to give you free shipping and a 12% discount on the book.
+Our Big Switch giveaway is now over, but we’ve teed up a deal with Black Inc to give you a 12% discount on the book.
 Use the link below to go to their website, and enter promo code BigSwitchMomentum at checkout.